multifunkim/spark-matlab/README.md

 ------------
 # Requirements

 SPARK has been built upon Neuroimaging Analysis Kit ([NIAK](https://github.com/SIMEXP/niak)), which is a public library of modules and pipelines for fMRI processing with Octave or Matlab(r) that can run in parallel either locally or in a supercomputing environment.
-Matlab codes of SPARK were developed and written by Kangjoo Lee (kangjoo.lee@mail.mcgill.ca).

 # Other versions